 Our Mission | Canadian Lifeboat Institution

-The CLI is part of Team SAR and provides secondary marine search and rescue capabilities as well as marine services in the coastal waters around Richmond, Delta, New Westminster, the Fraser River, Strait of Georgia, Vancouver, Victoria, and elsewhere including Washington State.
+The CLI is part of Team SAR and is fully recognized by the Canadian Coast Guard, and is part of the City of Delta’s Emergency Services Programme.
+It provides secondary marine search and rescue capabilities as well as marine services in the coastal waters around Richmond, Delta, Surrey, New Westminster, the Fraser River, Strait of Georgia, Vancouver, Victoria, and elsewhere including Washington State.
 We have two dedicated rescue vessels; one is based out of Steveston Harbour and the other is based out of Ladner Harbour.

 The mission of the Canadian Lifeboat Institution is Saving Lives at Sea.